Faculty Director

 MBA, marketing focus, University of St. Thomas; BA, business administration and French, special emphasis on international business, Concordia College

-Kay Rindels is an independent marketing consultant with more than 25 years of experience equipping high-growth companies with the strategies to engage customers and stakeholders with compelling marketing and digital communications.
+Kay Rindels is an independent marketing consultant with more than 25 years of experience equipping high-growth companies with strategies to engage customers and stakeholders with compelling marketing and digital communications.
 She works with emerging and established technology firms across the United States to drive measurable change across their B2B sales channels.
 In 2004, she launched Rindels Technology Marketing Inc. to offer strategic marketing, analyst and public relations, public speaking coaching, and customer advocacy programs to a wider set of organizations.
 She brings these marketing best practices and examples to her courses to ready students for today’s business environment.

 • ABUS 4701 − Introduction to Marketing